Detailed Options

 Force dynamic normalization mode.

 Instead of applying linear EBU R128 normalization, choose a dynamic normalization.
-This is not usually recommended.
+This uses a one-pass algorithm and skips the initial media scan.

 Dynamic mode will automatically change the sample rate to 192 kHz.
 Use -ar/--sample-rate to specify a different output sample rate.